krone.tv asks

 "It's her ownfault"

 krone.tv meets a pensioner near the Schottentor subway station.
-No pity at all: for her, it's clear that from the moment you stand in public and do politics, you're a target.
+No pity at all: for her, it's clear that from the moment you stand in public and make politics, you're a target.
 "When I step onto this pavement, I have to know what's going to happen."
 And further: "It's her own fault."

 "Everyone makes mistakes ..."

 One young student in particular was visibly upset about the situation.
-He voiced harsh criticism: "She actively slandered and endangered people.
+He expressed harsh criticism: "She actively slandered and endangered people.
 I don't know how that will go down in the EU Parliament if someone like that sits there and wants to play the moralizer.
 I can be that myself, I don't need Lena Schilling for that."

 A little compassion shines through: "Everyone makes mistakes, I think she needs to own up to what she's done now."